w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Students should be able to:

-* identify  different types of audio or video content and relate each of them to the user needs of people with disabilities
+* identify accessibility requirements for different types of audio or video content
-* create designs that allow to provide alternatives to multimedia content, such as transcripts for audio and audio described content,
+* ??? create designs that consider alternatives to multimedia content, such as transcripts for audio and audio described content,
+* ??? create designs with mechanisms to switch transcripts and audio described content on or off
-* create designs that allow for mechanisms to pause, stop, and hide any moving, blinking, scrolling, auto-updating, and auto-playing content, such as animations, carousels, or auto-playing audio
+* ??? create designs with mechanisms to pause, stop, and hide any moving and auto-updating content, including animations and carousels
-* identify  different types of audio or video content and relate each of them to the user needs of people with disabilities
+* ??? create designs with mechanisms to stop or control the volume of auto-playing audio
+* identify related requirements for developers to programmatically associate alternatives and descriptions to their corresponding media content
-* create designs that allow to provide alternatives to multimedia content, such as transcripts for audio and audio described content,
+* identify related requirements for content authors to provide appropriate text alternatives for different types of media content, including video and audio

 {% include excol.html type="all" %}